Montreal Museum of Fine Arts: Pavilions

-The museum is partitioned into five pavilions: a 1912 Beaux Arts building designed by William Sutherland Maxwell and brother Edward Maxwell, now named the Michal and Renata Hornstein Pavilion; the modernist Jean-Noël Desmarais Pavilion across the street, designed by Moshe Safdie, built in 1991; the Liliane and David M. Stewart Pavilion, the Claire and Marc Bourgie Pavilion built 2011 and recently inaugurated the Michal and Renata Hornstein Pavilion for Peace.
+The museum is partitioned into five pavilions: a 1912 Beaux Arts building designed by William Sutherland Maxwell and brother Edward Maxwell, now named the Michal and Renata Hornstein Pavilion; the modernist Jean-Noël Desmarais Pavilion across the street, designed by Moshe Safdie, built in 1991; the Liliane and David M. Stewart Pavilion, the Claire and Marc Bourgie Pavilion built 2011 and the Michal and Renata Hornstein Pavilion for Peace, winner of a Governor General's Medal in Architecture in 2018.

-While the Desmarais Pavilion houses modern and contemporary art collection, the Hornstein's focus is specifically archaeology and ancient art; the Lilian and David M. Stewart is devoted to decorative arts and design.
-The Claire and Marc Bourgie houses the Quebec and Canadian art, and the new Michal and Renata Hornstein Pavilion for peace is the home for the international art collection.
+The Jean-Noël Desmarais Pavilion houses modern and contemporary art, with the Arts of One World, in its Stephan Crétier and Stéphany Maillery Wing, made up of 10 galleries that feature more than 1,200 objects from every continent, from the 4th millennium BCE to today.
+The Michal and Renata Hornstein Pavilion contains the new Inuit art galleries.
+The Lilian and David M. Stewart Pavilion is devoted to decorative arts and design.
+The Claire and Marc Bourgie Pavilion houses Quebec and Canadian art.
+The Michal and Renata Hornstein Pavilion for Peace is the home of Early to Modern International Art.